 The differences between telehealth vs. Telemedicine

-A patient’s health may be improved by the use of Telemedicine, which is the transmission of medical data from one location to another through the use of technology.
+Telehealth encompasses a much broader field than just Telemedicine.
+Telehealth encompasses a much broader field than simply Telemedicine.
+Only HCPs play an important part in this situation.
+Telemedicine is restricted to using digital modes of service provided by medical professionals.
+This only increases the coverage that physicians may provide.
+A patient’s health may be improved by the use of Telemedicine, which is the transmission of medical data from one location to another through the use of technology. |

 Some examples of telehealth services are as follows:

 Beneficiaries use an app on their phone to keep track of their blood pressure and cholesterol levels.
-With a telemedicine software development companys online self-service portal, like a patient portal, patients can see the results of their tests, make appointments, and order prescription drugs.
+With a telemedicine software development company‘s online self-service portal, like a patient portal, patients can see the results of their tests, make appointments, and order prescription drugs.
 Patients can get online reminders to get their vaccines, refill their prescriptions, or make appointments.

 Here are some of the ways that telehealth can be helpful: